allmaps/allmaps/packages/analyze/README.md

 ## How it works

 This packages analyzes maps to return information, warning and error items.
-These items are objects with a code and text attribute, and possible additional information.
+These items are objects with a code and message attribute, and possible additional information.

 *   **Info** are notable but not problematic informations on a warping.
     *   Code `maskequalsfullmask`: The mask contains the full image.
 *   **Warnings** are possibly problematic findings, but don't invalidate the map.
     *   Code `gcpoutsidemask`: A GCP is outside the mask.
     *   Code `maskpointoutsidefullmask`: A mask point is outside the full mask.
-    *   Code `triangulationfoldsover`: The map folds over itself, for the selected transformation type.
     *   Code `polynomialsheartoohigh`: A polynomial transformation shows a shear higher then a set maximum.
 *   **Errors** are problematic findings that invalidate the map.
+    *   Code `constructingwarpedmapfailed`: A warped map map could not be constructed.
+    *   Code `constructingtriangulatedwarpedmapfailed`: A triangulated warped map could not be constructed.
     *   Code `gcpincompleteresource`: A GCP has incomplete source coordinates.
     *   Code `gcpincompleteregeo`: A GCP has incomplete source coordinates.
+    *   Code `gcpamountlessthen2`: There are less then 2 GCPs.
-    *   Code `gcpamounttoolow`: There are less then 3 GCPs.
+    *   Code `gcpamountlessthen3`: There are less then 3 GCPs.
     *   Code `gcpresourcerepeatedpoint`: GCP resource coordinates are repeated.
     *   Code `gcpgeorepeatedpoint`: GCP geo coordinates are repeated.
     *   Code `masknotring`: The mask is not a valid ring (an array of points).